slak44/ckompiler/documentation/source/middleend.rst

 JSON serialization
 ^^^^^^^^^^^^^^^^^^

-The CFG (including BasicBlocks, and the IR) are serializable to JSON, using the CLI options `--cfg-mode --export-cfg`.
+The CFG (including BasicBlocks, and the IR) are serializable to JSON, using the CLI options `--cfg-mode --serialize`.

 Here's a sample of a JSON BasicBlock: